hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/203_reply_to_the_maharaja_of_khetri.md

-"*Whenever virtue subsides, and wickedness raises its head, I manifest Myself to restore the glory of religion*" — are the words, O noble Prince, of the Eternal One in the holy Gitâ, striking the keynote of the pulsating ebb and flow of the spiritual energy in the universe.
+"*Whenever virtue subsides, and wickedness raises its head, I manifest Myself to restore the glory of religion*" — are the words, O noble Prince, of the Eternal One in the holy Gitā, striking the keynote of the pulsating ebb and flow of the spiritual energy in the universe.

 These changes are manifesting themselves again and again in rhythms